 Taos Day Tours

-Do happy hour with Taos artisans on this walking tour.
-Experience Taos’ funky artistic spirit while investigating the city center’s rich artistic history.
-Weaving through winding alleyways and backstreets, explore the local art scene and engage with local craftspeople as they create their inspired creations.
-Then depending on the day, finish with happy hour fun either at Chokola Bean to Bar for organic, small-batch, exquisitely crafted chocolate.
+Experience Taos’ inspiring and artistic spirit while investigating the city center’s rich artistic history.
+Weaving through winding alleyways and backstreets, explore the local art scene and engage with local craftspeople as they create their inspired artwork, share their stories and connect you to our rich tapestry of Taos artisan soul.
+Finish at Chokola Bean to Bar for organic, small-batch, exquisitely crafted chocolate to savor a chocolate elixir.

 Get a quick taste of Taos’s great outdoor surroundings with this active half-day tour.
 Journey to Taos’ outskirts to walk the seventh tallest bridge in the U.S., the Taos Gorge Bridge, and then take a nearby Rio Grande Del Norte National Monument hike on the La Vista Verde Trail.
 This 2 ½ mile, 6.400-foot round trip expedition offers breathtaking scenery and spectacular panoramic views of the raging waters within the plungingly step walled gorge at your feet.